HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 ### File processor nodes

-The file processor will be an additional set of Pods that we run alongside the search middleware and OpenSearch.
-It will perform all tasks required for us to run text extraction in order to provide full text search.
+A file processor node is an additional set of Pods that is run alongside search middleware and OpenSearch.
+It performs all the tasks required to run text extraction in order to provide full text search.

 The file processor node is mandatory for binary-to-text extraction.